 With a significant increase in the number of customers using our platform to measure employee engagement, we’ve doubled the number of benchmarks available to our customers this year.

-Benchmarks range from our traditional speciality benchmarks like New Tech through to Retail, Healthcare, Finance and geographic locations around the world.
-If you’re interested in seeing a full list of 2018 benchmarks available within our platform, you can see them on our Customer Academy here.
+Benchmarks range from our traditional specialty benchmarks like New Tech through to Retail, Healthcare, Finance, and geographic locations around the world.
+If you’re interested in seeing a full list of 2018 benchmarks available within our platform, you can see them on our Customer Academy.

 It's our goal to share the collective workplace experience of Culture Amp customers with our broader people geek community.